goleador/CSC317/assignments/assignment-4/README.md

 - Consider how the calculator fits into your overall portfolio design
 - Use consistent styling between your portfolio and calculator
 - Make sure your portfolio looks professional with the new project added

+## 🌟 Bonus Point Opportunities
+You can earn extra points by implementing any of these additional features:
+### 1. Theme Switcher (10 points)

+Add a theme switching functionality to your calculator and portfolio Include at least two distinct themes beyond the default design Implement a user-friendly way to toggle between themes AI-generated CSS is allowed for creating alternate themes, but not for your default theme

+### 2. Calculator Memory Functions (10 points)

+Implement complete memory functionality for your calculator:

+M+ (Memory Add): Add displayed value to memory
+M- (Memory Subtract): Subtract displayed value from memory MR (Memory Recall): Recall and display the stored value MC (Memory Clear): Clear the memory

+Display an indicator when memory contains a non-zero value Include clear instructions on how to use the memory functions

+You may implement either or both features for a maximum of 20 bonus points.
+Bonus features must be fully functional, well-implemented, and documented in your SUBMISSION.md file to receive points.

 ## Resources